ogaza/VanillaJS/WebSecurity/jwt_sample/jwt_client/readme.md

-to run the app excute the following command in the terminal inside the WebSecurity folder: npm run jwt-provider-dev
+to run the app excute the following command in the terminal inside the WebSecurity folder: npm run jwt-client-dev

-this app is available at 'localhost:5503'
+this app is available at 'localhost:5504'